remance/Masendor/Readme.md

-Medieval battle simulation game.
+Medieval battle simulation game made with Pygame.
 There is no main name for the game but rather the name will be based on major update.

-The data folder is not up to date with the maingame function.
-Will update them later when there is sufficient progress.

 Plan